klux21/limitless_times/README.txt

-but in a few ten thousend years in the future after the earth rotation has slowed down a bit more then the time will match it's rotation again and for this it seems to be a rather academic problem of some nitpickers only who have no patience to wait a little bit.
+but in a few ten thousend years in the future after the earth rotation has slowed down a bit more then the time will match it's rotation again and for this it seems to be a rather academic problem of some nitpickers only who have no patience to wait that time.

 For testing the functions and comparing the speed with the compiler build-in functions you may execute the test_times.c as shell script in a Linux or BSD system of your choise where you have access the compiler.
-I did share my little test solution for Visual Studio as well.
+I did share my little test solution for Visual Studio as well now.

 Why that 'Civil Usage Public License'?
 The license is kind a mix of the conditions of BSD or Apache license but in